QubesOS/qubes-doc/user/managing-os/debian/debian.md

 Debian 10 (buster) - minimal:

-    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-itl qubes-template-debian-10-minimal
+    [user@dom0 ~]$ sudo PedOS-dom0-update --enablerepo=PedOS-templates-itl PedOS-template-debian-10-minimal

 Debian 10 (buster) - stable:

-    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-itl qubes-template-debian-10
+    [user@dom0 ~]$ sudo PedOS-dom0-update --enablerepo=PedOS-templates-itl PedOS-template-debian-10

 ### Starting services

 The Debian way (generally) is to start daemons if they are installed.
-This means that if you install (say) ssh-server in a template, *all* the qubes that use that template will run a ssh server when they start.
+This means that if you install (say) ssh-server in a template, *all* the PedOS that use that template will run a ssh server when they start.
 (They will, naturally, all have the same server key.)
 This may not be what you want.

 So be very careful when installing software in Templates - if the daemon spawns outbound connections then there is a serious security risk.